Most cases of prostate cancer are localized, but when it spreads to other parts of the body, it’s known as metastatic prostate cancer.

 That said, I am consistently amazed by what we as a medical and scientific community can do together.
 The huge efforts being applied to prostate cancer research hold significant promise for new and better treatment options in the near future.

 Dr. Joseph Brito provides general urologic care with a special focus on minimally invasive surgical techniques and urologic oncology.
-Dr. Brito received his MD from George Washington University School of Medicine and Health Sciences.
-Dr. Brito completed a residency in urology at Rhode Island Hospital and Alpert Medical School of Brown University and trained at Yale School of Medicine in clinical oncology.
-Dr. Brito is a member of the American Urological Association.
+Brito received his MD from George Washington University School of Medicine and Health Sciences.
+Brito completed a residency in urology at Rhode Island Hospital and Alpert Medical School of Brown University and trained at Yale School of Medicine in clinical oncology.
+Brito is a member of the American Urological Association.